 When making the decision to frame a photo or a piece of artwork, you understand that the image and the frame combine to form a single unit.
 While the frame itself is important, so is the material that will cover and protect the image.
 Also called a “glazing” material, Frame USA offers glass, acrylic, and styrene covers for custom frames.
-But which one is best for you?
+But which glaze is best for your frame?

 Glass is the most traditional glazing material for picture and photo frames, and is still thought of as the default for most people.
 Owing to its material hardness, glass frame covers are extremely scratch-resistant and graceful, providing a long-lasting air of class to any room.